shortland/Election-Data-Quality/README.md

 Something something something.

 ### Running
-use `npm install` to install dependencies
+use `yarn` to install dependencies
-Then use `npm start` to start the react app ...I think this should work
+Then use `yarn start` to start the react app.

 ### States